Gym Equipment

-Discover The Best Gym Machines For Glutes
+Discover The 8 Best Gym Machines For Glutes

-What Are The 3 Glute Muscles?
+What Are The 3 Major Muscles Of The Glutes

-The gluteal muscles are comprised of three muscles known as the gluteus maximus, the gluteus medius and the gluteus minimus.
-The gluteus maximus is the largest and most powerful muscle in the human body and this is what gives the superficial shape of the glutes.
-Each of these three muscles are responsible for various actions within the body:
+The glute max is the largest and most powerful muscle in the human body and this is what gives the overall shape of the glutes.

 Gluteus Maximus – aids with hip extension and rotation.